 Our list cares about all of that mixed together.
 It all counts.
 The real challenge is boiling it down to just a top 10 list, since there are undoubtedly more who deserve a mention.
 That’s why we also have a runners-up section and then honorable mentions.
 So if you don’t see your favorite, keep going.
 We honor all of the greats here.

 It’s also interesting to see which of these artists and their bands are among the best bands of all time.
 Some were fortunate to hit the big time with other greats, while some of these bass players had to carry the weight of their greatness alone while playing with less capable musicians on different instruments.
 Anyways, let’s count down the list of the best bassists of all time…

 John Paul Jones has worked with countless top musicians in the world as a session musician, arranger, writer, and producer.
 He was already considered one of the best while playing on songs for Jeff Beck, Cat Stevens, Donovan, etc. But we all know and love him as the bassist and keyboardist of Led Zeppelin.

 Jones was content to play a supporting role, but it was his licks, riffs, and rhythms that formed the backbone to the great songs from one of the most celebrated bands of all time.
 The amount of tours, albums, TV shows, and charity events he’s appeared on or at are too many to number, but stand as a testament to his commitment to the arts.

-Trivia Facts: John Paul Jones, after the disbanding of Led Zeppelin, formed a supergroup with Dave Grohl and Josh Homme called Them Crooked Vultures.
+Trivia: John Paul Jones, after the disbanding of Led Zeppelin, formed a supergroup with Dave Grohl and Josh Homme called Them Crooked Vultures.
 Other players on this very list consider Jones to be their greatest influence, like Geddy Lee, Flea, Gene Simmons, and more.
-The man is also filthy rich in a good way!

 #9 – Jaco Pastorius